 We know that mid-career is a broad and elastic term.
 For us, it covers writers who may have published one or two or even three books, writers who may have had a significant body of well-received work (such as essays, poems and short stories) published on websites, in journals or anthologies or performed either locally or internationally, and who may have appeared at international literary festivals.
 We’re looking for the writer who is no longer “emerging” but isn’t quite yet “established” and to whose career this residency would represent a significant boost.

 Are families or couples welcome at the Cottage?

 Oh yes!
 Despite the space constraints of the cottage, several writers have been accompanied by their partners and/or children.
-They include Kirsty Gunn, Tina Makereti, Amélie Lucas-Gary and our 2020 writer Michalia Arathimos.
+They include Kirsty Gunn, Tina Makereti, Amélie Lucas-Gary, and Michalia Arathimos.

 The writer will be expected to participate in any associated social activities and be prepared to promote the Trust and the residency at every opportunity.

 The writer may be required to make the cottage available to the public for a day during the tenancy.
 Any associated costs, within reason, will be met by the RCWT.
 The day will be decided at the start of the residency.

 The Trust will make every effort to promote the resident writer and his or her work during the residency including on the RCWT website.